The Best Paris Hidden Gems (That Aren’t Food)

 2 Boulevard du Palais, 75001

-Once a palace for French kings called the Palais de la Cité, part of the Conciergerie was eventually converted to prison cells that most famously held prisoners during the French Revolution, including the doomed Marie Antoinette.
+Once a palace for French kings called the Palais de la Cité, part of the Conciergerie was eventually converted to cells that most famously held prisoners during the French Revolution, including the doomed Marie Antoinette.

-In fact, you can visit the executed queen’s prison cell, complete with commemorative chapel, and walk in the small courtyard area where supposedly was allowed some time outdoors.
+In fact, you can visit the executed queen’s prison cell, complete with a commemorative chapel, and walk in the small courtyard area where supposedly was allowed some time outdoors.

 Buy your Conciergerie tickets in advance online or use your Paris Museum Pass to save time and money on your Paris trip.